JingyiY99/JingyiProject/README.md

 ![alt text](/JingyiProject/assets/pca2.PNG)
 From the plots, we can see the PC1 and PC2 separate the data.
 The PCA method successfully reduces the variables and simulates a good enough model.
 ## Communciate and visualize the results
+We find the appropriate Nanocellulose can increase the gel quality from the Data Visualization part.
+Based on the boxplots, the 0.5% NC enhanced gel has the best performance.
+The Machine Learning models are helpful to fit my data and simulate the relationship.
+The performence score for Naive Bayes is 0.6, for SVM is 0.909.
+The variance check for PCA model is good enough, too.
+With these models, I can predict the results for new data in the future.
+The next step for my research is to test the NC dosage around 0.5%, like 0.3~0.8%, to find a more accurate dosage.
+In this project, I applicate many topics I learned in ABE 516x.
+For example:
+(1)Summarizie data through python to describe the basic statistics;
+(2)Make boxplots to identify of patterns and relationships through python;
+(3)Use different machine learning tools that I learned in class to fit my data and make predictions.
+My project is easy to reproduce.
+You can find the data I used <a href="https://github.com/JingyiY99/JingyiProject/blob/master/assets/Result_11.12.csv" download>here</a>.
+The TPA test data has its global standard.
+Therefore, everyone can use their data measured by the TPA test to replace the data in my code.
+If your data has a different number of features, there would be some error, so please change the number of features in my code to fit your data.
+The other procedure is the same as I do.
+The data analysis method I used in the project is reproducible and easy to work through.
 ## Task for Class

 ## Data Workflow Chart